-To have the right to vote, one must be registered on the permanent list of electors
+To be eligible to vote, you must be registered on the electoral list!

-In accordance with the Loi sur les élections et les référendums dans les municipalités, and in order to be enrolled in the municipal electoral list, you must meet the following conditions:
+In accordance with the Loi sur les élections et les référendums dans les municipalités, to be eligible to be registered on the municipal electoral list, you must meet the following conditions:

 - be a Canadian citizen;

 - not have been found guilty of an offence that is a corrupt electoral practice;

 And at that same date (September 1st or date of publication of the notice of election), you must meet one of the following two conditions:

 - be domiciled in the municipality and have been domiciled in Québec for at least six months;

 - have been, for at least 12 months, the owner of an immovable or the occupant of a business establishment situated on the territory of the municipality.

 A legal person (eg, incorporated or limited company) is not entitled to be registered on the electoral list and is not entitled to vote in municipal council elections but does have the right to vote in a referendum.

 An elector who is not domiciled in the municipality, but who is the owner of an immovable, or the occupant of a business establishment situated on the territory of the municipality, must transmit a signed writing to the municipality asking to have his name added to the list of electors.